dzaman/erector/README.md

 - Minimal API that is sufficiently comprehensive for real-world applications
   - Flexible invocation patterns
-  - Separation responsibility for parsing and formatting
+  - Separation of responsibility for parsing and formatting
 - 100% test coverage, with automated builds for [all high-volume Node versions](https://app.circleci.com/pipelines/github/dzaman/erector/145/workflows/f5afa7f8-9099-4587-8fff-4256ff625d47)
 - Well typed (mostly)
   - I hadn't [gotten around to](https://github.com/dzaman/erector/projects/1) cleaning up all of the types and casts